Ancient finite entropy flows by powers of curvature in $\mathbb{R}^2$: Introduction

 In \cite{andrews2016flow}, they showed that the entropy $\mathcal{E}_\alpha (\Gamma_t)$ of the $\alpha$-CSF decreases with respect to $t$.
 Hence, we say that an ancient $\alpha$-CSF has \textbf{finite entropy} if

 Clearly, self-shrinking ancient solutions has finite entropy, since the entropy does not change under homothetic transformation.
-However, non-homothetic ancient $\alpha$-CSFs which have been discovered do not have finite entropy.
-See \cite{daskalopoulos2010} and \cite{bourni2020ancient}.
+However, every non-homothetic ancient $\alpha$-CSF discovered in previous researches including \cite{angenent1992doughnuts} and \cite{bourni2020ancient} do not have finite entropy.
+See also \cite{choi2020uniqueness-choi} for a higher dimensional analogue.
+Indeed, the entropy of every non-homothetic ancient $\alpha$-CSF with $\alpha\in (\frac{2}{3},1]$ must diverge by \cite{daskalopoulos2010} and \cite{bourni2020ancient}.
 In this paper, we present families of non-homothetic closed ancient $\alpha$-CSFs which converge to a self-shrinker\footnote{If $\Gamma_t=(- t)^{\frac{1}{\alpha+1}} \Gamma_{-1}$ is the $\alpha$-CSF, then we call $\Gamma_{-1}$ a self-shrinker or a shrinker.} as $t\to -\infty$ after rescaling.
 Then, their entropy is less than that of the limiting shrinker, namely the ancient flows have the finite entropy.
 See Theorem \ref{thm:exist-type1}.

 To construct ancient flows asymptotic to a self-shrinking ancient flow, we first recall the classification result of self-shrinkers. \begin{theorem}[Andrews \cite{andrews2003classification}] If $\alpha\in[\frac{1}{8},+\infty)\backslash \{1/3\}$, then the shrinker of \eqref{eq:main-flow} is a circle (denote it as $\Gamma_\alpha^c$).
 If $\alpha=\frac{1}{3}$, then a shrinker is an ellipse.
 If $\alpha \in (0,\frac{1}{8})$, then a shrinker is a circle or a curve ${\Gamma_{\alpha}^k}$ with $k$-fold symmetry, where $3\leq k \in \mathbb{N}$ with $k<\sqrt{1+1/\alpha}$.
 The curves ${\Gamma_{\alpha}^k}$ depend smoothly on $\alpha<\frac{1}{k^2-1}$ and converge to regular $k$-sided poloygons as $\alpha\searrow 0$ and to circles as $\alpha\nearrow \frac{1}{k^2-1}$.
 See Table \ref{table1} and Figure \ref{fig:converge} for illustrations. \end{theorem}